19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (e) a barbecue meat shop,

-except a retail food establishment that is part of a food processing establishment as described in the Second Schedule to the Sale of Food Act (Cap.
+except a retail food establishment that is part of a non-retail food business within the meaning of the Sale of Food Act (Cap.
 283).

+[Act 48 of 2017 wef 01/02/2018]

 2. As a catering establishment providing a catering service whereby —